kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

             └── audit_trail.html
 ```

-If a separate static directory is used:
+If the project uses a separate CSS file:

 ```text
 static/